Yegiyan/CS156-Pacman/Info.md

 - What representation scheme we used
 - What search scheme we used
     - Will ask what lines of code do the searching
+- Search space of the maze (actual number (it's gonna be big))
+    - There are 308 total cells that the ghosts can traverse